a-kesss/a-kesss/README.md

 - :dart: Development of components in React (2+ years)

-- Experience with TS (2+ years)
+- :dizzy: Experience with TS (2+ years)

 - :sunglasses: Confident knowledge of HTML, CSS

-- Working with the Vite build system
+- :luggage: Working with the Vite build system

 - :space_invader: I understand the principles of adaptive layout

-- Working with UI libraries
+- :star2: Working with UI libraries

 - :globe_with_meridians: Working with Backend(PostgreSQL, ORM Sequelize)